mkang817415/SiFT-v1.0/SiFTv1.0/_specification/SiFT v1.0 specification.md

 A message that does not pass all verifications must be silently discarded (no error message is sent in the MTP protocol) and the connection between the client and the server must be closed.
 Closing the connection is initiated by the receiving party that encountered the offending message.

+*************** NOV 13 WEDNESDAY NIGHT PROGRESS ****************
 ## SiFT v1.0 Login Protocol
 The SiFT v1.0 Login Protocol is responsible for authenticating the client and the server to each other and for setting up the final transfer key to be used by the MTP protocol to protect MTP messages.
-The server is authenticated implictly: it is assumed that the client knows the server's public key, and it encrypts a login request to the server using this public key.
-Hence, only the entity knowing the corresponding private key, i.e., supposedly the server, can decrypt and respond correctly to this login request.
-The client, on the other hand, authenticates itself explicitely with a username and password pair, which is sent to the server in the login request message.
-The server should not store client passwords in cleartext, but it should rather store password hashes, and verify the password in the incoming login request by hashing it and comparing it to the stored password hash of the user identified by the username in the login request.
-In addition, to prevent dictionary attacks on passwords, the server should use a secure password hashing algorithm, such as PBKDF2, scrypt, or Argon2.
+The server is authenticated implictly:

+1. it is assumed that the client knows the server's public key, and it encrypts a login request to the server using this public key.
+- Hence, only the entity knowing the corresponding private key, i.e., supposedly the server, can decrypt and respond correctly to this login request.

+2. The client, on the other hand, authenticates itself explicitely with a username and password pair, which is sent to the server in the login request message.

+3. The server should not store client passwords in cleartext, but it should rather store password hashes, and verify the password in the incoming login request by hashing it and comparing it to the stored password hash of the user identified by the username in the login request.
+- In addition, to prevent dictionary attacks on passwords, the server should use a secure password hashing algorithm, such as PBKDF2, scrypt, or Argon2.

 ### Message exchange
 The message exchange of the Login Protocol is shown in the figure below: